laravel-arcanist/laravel-arcanist.com/content/installation.md

 ## Preparing your application

-While Arcanist is very much plug-and-play, there are a few things we need to do in order to get our application ready.
+While <Arcanist></Arcanist> aims to be plug-and-play, there are a few things we need to do in order to get our application ready.

 ### Publishing the configuration

-After installing Arcanist, you should publish its config files by running
+After the installation, you should publish its config files by running

 ```bash
 php artisan vendor:publish \